Scuba Diving the Chuuk Lagoon

 Scuba Diving Chuuk (Truk)

-The many islands that make up this huge atoll are rich with natural beauty.
-The outer barrier reef is full of sand spits with coconut palms.
-The central lagoon features high islands which rise into the blue skies.
+The islands of this big atoll are rich with natural beauty, and a 180 mile encircling barrier reef is full of sand spits with overhanging coconut palms.
+Various mid-lagoon high islands have emerald peaks rising to blue skies.

-The historical aspect of Truk Lagoon is not totally hidden by the jungles.
-Japanese lighthouses, perched high atop the lagoon’s finest overlooks, can be reached by hiking or driving.
-Old runways, command centers, gun emplacements, cave networks, hospitals and libraries can be found with the help of a knowledgeable guide.
+Historic items among encroaching jungles include a Japanese lighthouse, perched atop a high island, reached by hiking or driving.
+Old runways, command centers, gun emplacements, cave networks, hospitals and libraries can be located when utilizing a knowing guide.

-The very best way to explore Chuuk is on a liveaboard dive vessel.
-Often overlooked are the outer reefs which offer a great variety of fish, both pelagic and reef dwelling, and also feature cascading coral walls that stretch into the blue abyss of the Pacific Ocean.
-Windsurfing and sailing in the lagoon are also popular watersports during the tradewind season.
+The most suitable method to explore Chuuk is from aboard a liveaboard dive vessel.
+Often overlooked outer reefs have wide varieties of pelagic and reef fish along cascading coral walls stretching down into a blue abyss below.
+Windsurfing and sailing are popular during NE tradewind periods from Dec to late April.

 Highlighted Dive Areas